Education

 Meta settled a social media addiction lawsuit brought by Breathitt County Schools, according to multiple media reports.
 Getty Images/iStockphoto

-“Our focus remains on pursuing justice for the remaining 1,200 school districts who have filed cases,” the statement said.
+“Our focus remains on pursuing justice for the remaining 1,200 school districts who have filed cases,” Johnson said.
+Johnson said he worked with Chris Seeger and Previn Warren in the case.

-Breathitt County school district officials did not immediately comment Thursday night.
+Breathitt County Superintendent Phillip Watts did not immediately comment Friday.

 The lawsuits allege the social media companies created addictive technologies, causing significant costs for mental health counseling, tech programs and other services that schools paid for.